kubeflow/website/content/docs/pipelines/sdk/manipulate-resources.md

 +++
-title = "Manipulate Kubernetes Resources as part of pipeline" description = "Overview of using the SDK to manipulate Kubernetes resources dynamically as steps of the pipeline" weight = 1350
+title = "Manipulate Kubernetes Resources as Part of Pipeline" description = "Overview of using the SDK to manipulate Kubernetes resources dynamically as steps of the pipeline" weight = 1350
 +++